The following are examples of activities that were determined to be (or not to be) unrelated trades or businesses using the

 Exception for conventions and trade shows.

-A payment is not a qualified sponsorship payment if it is made in connection with any qualified convention or trade
+A payment isn’t a qualified sponsorship payment if it is made in connection with any qualified convention or trade

 show activity.
 The exclusion of qualified convention or trade show activities from the definition of unrelated trade or business

-is explained later under Convention or trade show activity
+is explained earlier under Convention or trade show activity

 Exception for periodicals.

-A payment is not a qualified sponsorship payment if it entitles the payer to the use or acknowledgment of the business
+A payment isn’t a qualified sponsorship payment if it entitles the payer to the use or acknowledgment of the business

 name, logo, or product lines in the organization's periodical.
 For this purpose, a periodical is any regularly scheduled and

 printed material (for example, a monthly journal) published by or on behalf of the organization.
-It does not include material
+It doesn’t include material

 that is related to and primarily distributed in connection with a specific event conducted by the organization (for example,